ubc-systopia/netshaper/README.md

   is run at a higher interval than the sending loop.
 Currently, the values it accepts are "BURST" (send all data ASAP) and "UNIFORM" (divide the credit equally across all intervals till the next decision time)
+- `shaperCores` The cores on which the shaper thread should run
+- `workerCores` The cores on which the QUIC worker threads should run

 #### unshapedServer